HemulGM/Gravatar4D/README.md

 - ✅ Gravatar profile retrieval
 - ✅ Proper error handling
 - ✅ No external dependencies (uses Delphi's built-in components)
-- ✅ Tested on Delphi 12.3 but should work from XE8 onwards
+- ✅ Tested on Delphi 12.3 but should work from D10.3 onwards

 ## Installation

-Simply add `GravatarClient.pas` to your Delphi project.
+Simply add `Gravatar.API.pas` to your Delphi project.
 The unit has no external dependencies beyond the standard Delphi libraries.

 ## Getting Started